Developing on GNU/Linux

 On Fedora and RHEL derivatives:

-sudo dnf install git wget unzip glibc-static libstdc++-static qt5-qtbase-devel qt5-qtsvg-devel fontconfig-devel
+sudo dnf install -y git xmake unzip libgit2-devel fontconfig-devel libstdc++-static glibc-static qt5-qtbase-devel qt5-qtsvg-devel

 Sometimes, we need the latest xrepo: